-- Chiddingly Primary will reopen for all children on 7th September 2020.
-We have two Inset days on Thursday 3rd and Friday 4th September. - Chiddingly Primary will be open full time.
-Monday Friday from 8:40am 3:15pm. - Breakfast club and after -school clubs will resume from Monday 7th September.
-Please note that all clubs, including Breakfast Club, must be booked and paid for in advance.
+- East Hoathly School will reopen for all children on 7th September 2020.
+We have two Inset days on Thursday 3rd and Friday 4th September. - East Hoathly School will be open full time Monday Friday from 8:40am 3:15pm. - We are looking forward to welcoming our new Reception class into school these families will have already received information about transition dates and times for the first two weeks. - After -school clubs will resume in Week 2 of term Monday 11th September.
+Please note that all clubs, must be booked and paid for in advance.
 No clubs will accept children who 'turn up' on the day.
-Please contact the School Office if you would like to book a place at Breakfast Club further details about after school clubs will be sent out in September. - There is a child-friendly risk assessment on the school website which we would ask that you please go through with your child before returning to school so they are prepared for the changes that are in place. - We are waiting for further guidance from the government about the funds they are going to provide to help children catch up where needed, and we will write to you again about how we plan to utilise this extra funding in September. - Forest School will begin in Week 2 and you will receive a letter informing you of the dates for your child(ren)'s sessions.
+Further details about after school clubs will be sent out in September. - There is a child-friendly risk assessment on the school website (http://easthoathly.pioneerfederation.co.uk/) which we would ask that you please go through with your child before returning to school so they are prepared for the changes that are in place. - We are waiting for further guidance from the government about the funds they are going to provide to help children catch up where needed, and we will write to you again about how we plan to utilise this extra funding in September. - Forest School will begin in Week 2 and you will receive a letter informing you of the dates for your child(ren)'s sessions.
 The risk assessments for these sessions have been rewritten to take COVID-19 considerations into account. - 'My Back to School Bubble' e-book is a useful resource to help explain to your child(ren) how the groupings in school will work.